 Park at the Colonial Williamsburg Visitor Center and download your map or the Colonial Williamsburg Explorer map.
 Use our one-day sample itinerary or explore our interest-based itineraries to start planning your adventure.

 Check out the CW Planner to see what's happening each day, with interest filters to customize your visit.
 For a printable version take a look at This Week At A Glance and Next Week At A Glance.

 Complimentary Shuttle Buses

-To get started, you can take the shuttle as the footpath is closed for repairs until mid-October.
+To get started, you can take the shuttle or the one-mile footpath to the Historic Area.
 Your ticket gets you free unlimited use of our shuttle, which runs from 9:00 a.m. to 10:00 p.m.
 Shuttle routes begin at the Visitor Center and run throughout the Historic Area.
 Stops include the Governor's Palace, the Capitol, the Taverns, Market House, Williamsburg Lodge, the Art Museums of Colonial Williamsburg, and Merchants Square.
 Express shuttle routes are also available from the Visitor Center to the Market House.

 The historic area is a mile long and a half-mile wide, but not everything is open all the time, plus, some of our buildings are still private residences.
 So, look for the Grand Union Flag; it shows that building or location is open to the public.
 You'll need to show your ticket, so have it ready and come on in.

 How Do I Reserve a Carriage or Wagon Ride?